SystemsApproach/private5g/core.rst

 IP address to each AMF-authorized UE, and directly interacts with the UPF to maintain per-device session state.

-Of particular note, the per-UE session state controlled by the SMF (and implemented by the UPF) includes a packet buffer in which packets destine to a idle UE are queued during the time UE transition to active.
+Of particular note, the per-UE session state controlled by the SMF (and implemented by the UPF) includes a packet buffer in which packets destine to an idle UE are queued during the time the UE transitions to active.
 This feature was originally designed to avoid data loss during a voice call, but its value is less obvious when the data is an IP packet since end-to-end protocols like TCP are prepared to retransmit lost packets.
+On the other hand, if idle-to-active transitions are too frequent, they can be problematic for TCP.

 Before continuing with our inventory of control-related elements in :numref:`Figure %s <fig-5g-core>`, it is important to note we show